muhammadsajidy/2D-Runner-Game/Project 1 (2D Game)/README.txt

 Requirements:
 > Python version 3 or higher
-		> Pygame module - type the following command in your pc's command prompt: pip install pygame
+> Pygame module
+Type the following command in your pc's command prompt to install pygame: pip install pygame

 This is a basic 2d runner game that I developed.
 There may be a few gameplay issues, so please feel free to make corrections to the code.